dovecot/documentation/source/configuration_manual/mail_location/imapc/index.rst

    A space-separated list of features, optimizations, and workarounds that can be enabled.

+   .. versionchanged:: v2.4.0;v3.0.0 Several features are now automatically
+                       enabled and the respective flags dropped.
+In their place new flags to disable these features were added.

    **Features**

-   ``acl``
+   ``no-acl``

-     When this feature is enabled and the imap-acl plugin is loaded, using a remote location via imapc will make IMAP ACL commands (MYRIGHTS, GETACL, SETACL, DELETEACL) proxied to the remote.
+     If the imap-acl plugin is loaded, the imapc acl feature is automatically enabled.
+With it IMAP ACL commands (MYRIGHTS, GETACL, SETACL, DELETEACL) are proxied to the imapc remote location.
+Note that currently these commands are attempted to be used even if the remote IMAP server doesn't advertise the ACL capability.

-     .. versionadded:: 2.3.15

-   ``delay-login``
+     To disable this feature either unload the imap-acl plugin or provide this feature.

+     .. versionchanged:: v2.4.0;v3.0.0 Earlier versions had an "acl" feature, which is now enabled by default.

+   ``no-delay-login``

-     Don't connect to the remote server until some command requires it.
-By default the server is connected to immediately on login.
+     Immediately connect to the remote server.
+By default this is delayed until a command requires a connection.

-     .. versionadded:: v2.2.29
+     .. versionchanged:: v2.4.0;v3.0.0 Earlier versions had a "delay-login" feature, which is now enabled by default.

    ``gmail-migration``